CtrlK

 Completeness

-Clearly answers both 'what' (orchestrates 6 specialized skills for complete CVE remediation workflows including validation, context, playbook generation, execution, and verification) and 'when' (explicit 'Use when' clause with 6 trigger scenarios, plus a 'DO NOT use' section that further clarifies boundaries).
+Clearly answers both 'what' (orchestrates 6 specialized skills for complete CVE remediation workflows) and 'when' (explicit 'Use when users request' section with detailed triggers, plus a 'DO NOT use for' section that clarifies boundaries and redirects to other skills).

 3 / 3